marcoscunha/axelera.ai-summer-sidekick/README.md

 ![High Level Architecture Diagram](diagrams/HighLevelDiagram.drawio.png)

-The system architecture diagram illustrates the input sources (sensors and cameras), the outputs (web application and actuators), and the central backend, which consists of the MQTT broker and server.
+The system architecture diagram illustrates the input sources (sensor and cameras), the outputs (web application and actuators), and the central backend, which consists of the MQTT broker and server.

 ## 3. Main Components

 This section brings more details about the hardware, software, and AI components.

-- Hardware components.

 - **Low-Level Components:**
-  - Sensors: Soil moisture sensors placed on the potted plant.
+  - Sensor: Soil moisture sensor placed on the potted plant.
   - Camera: Captures images and video streams to monitor pet activity, food and water levels, and plant health.
   - Actuators: Control valves for filling the pet fountain and plant irrigation system.

 - **Backend:**
   - AI System: Processes camera data to detect pet presence, monitor fountain water level, assess bowl food level, and evaluate plant health.
-  - WebSocket Server: Exposes system status and real-time updates to the frontend for live monitoring.
+  - Server: Exposes system status and real-time updates to the frontend for live monitoring via Websockets and start/stop system control via REST API.
   - MQTT Broker: Implements a publish-subscribe mechanism, commonly used in IoT projects, to control actuators and receive sensor data.

 - **Frontend:**